Central Vermont Solid Waste Management District

 Picture

-All these batteries are FREE to dispose of.
+Different household batteries that are FREE to dispose of in VT.

 S